Humboldt-WI/blog/content/research/instruction/Manual.md

 >##### Fit draft of the NN to the Data

+There is a lot more syntax when it comes to markdown files.
+Our goal is to only give you some basics to start off.
-For more about Markdown Syntax, please follow the links:
+For more about markdown syntax, please follow the links:

  [Mastering Markdown](https://guides.github.com/features/mastering-markdown/
  )